University of Tulsa College logo

 Earn Your Accelerated Online BSN at TU

-Our online ABSN, accredited by Accreditation Commission for Education in Nursing (ACEN), is designed for adult learners who want an expedited path to a nursing career.
-Courses are delivered over eight-week periods with five start times per year, offering an easily accessible and truly efficient pathway for motivated future nurses.
+Our online ABSN degree is accredited by the Accreditation Commission for Education in Nursing (ACEN) and offers adult learners an expedited path to a nursing career.
+Students take courses over eight-week periods with three start times per year, making the program an accessible and efficient pathway for motivated future nurses.
 Our compassionate, experienced faculty emphasize research-based practices, preparing you to pass the NCLEX-RN® and meaningfully impact patient outcomes.

 We include the Roy Adaptation Model, a theoretical framework that gives a holistic and collaborative lens to complex health care problems, throughout the curriculum.
 Here are some general topics you’ll encounter in ABSN coursework: